hamzawhite/hamzawhite.github.io/_portfolio/portfolio-2.md

 toc: true
 collection: portfolio
 ---
+Reduce costs, and deadheads.

-In this Article, we will apply Hungarian Algorithm to Optimize the
+In this Article, we will apply Hungarian Algorithm, which is an optimization algorithm.

 # Modelling the problem